[This article was originally posted on the Oxfam From Poverty to Power blog on 26 July 2022]

 I returned to Peru in 2013, after over a decade in the UK, where critique was common at think tank events.
 I noticed that at events in Lima, criticism of the government’s policies was rare.

-At one event, a researcher highlighting issues in a flagship social development programme was told by the head of research in one of Peru’s leading universities not to be “mean” to the minister as they were “friends of the house” (amigos de la casa).
+At one event, a researcher highlighting issues in a flagship social development programme was told by his boss, the head of research in one of Peru’s leading universities, not to be “mean” to the minister as they were “friends of the house” (amigos de la casa).

-At this time, the ministries of environment, development, education, and culture were filled by a new cadre of liberal democrats, newly returned from postgraduate studies in Europe and North America.
+At this time, the ministries of environment, development, education, and culture were filled by a new cadre of liberal democratic technocrats, newly returned from postgraduate studies in Europe and North America.
 I jokingly called them the “hipster government”.

 These experts moved from one ministry to another leaving a trail of half-baked progressive reforms.